 Traditional estate planning has focused primarily on death planning—what happens to your assets when you die?
 Senior estate planning is about helping you plan for the second half of life and addressing what happens if you don’t die suddenly but need long-term care for an extended period of time.

-A senior estate plan encompasses all aspects of planning for aging, illness and incapacity.
-The plan addresses concrete issues (such as powers of attorney, wills and trusts) and also provides your family and caretakers with your wishes concerning your finances, health care and desired living conditions.
+A senior estate plan encompasses all aspects of planning for aging, illness, and incapacity.
+The plan addresses concrete issues, such as powers of attorney, wills, and trusts, and also provides your family and caretakers with your wishes concerning your finances, health care, and desired living conditions.
 Here is a list of the common areas touched on in a senior estate plan:

-For example, suppose you need in-home assistance after a hospital visit, your senior estate plan will have a clear roadmap for how to finance the care (whether it be from your savings, private insurance or a Medicare benefit).
-Additionally, the plan will have definitive instructions for your family to follow if it becomes necessary for you to enter an assisted living facility.
-Your family can reference the plan when deciding what facility you want, if there are any particular attributes to look for in a facility and what you can reasonably afford to pay for the facility.
+For example, suppose you need in-home assistance after a hospital visit.
+In that case, your senior estate plan will have a clear roadmap for how to finance the care (whether it be from your savings, private insurance, or a Medicare benefit).
+Additionally, the plan will have explicit instructions for your family to follow if it becomes necessary for you to enter an assisted living facility.
+Your family can reference the plan when deciding what facility you want, if there are any particular attributes to look for in a facility, and what you can reasonably afford to pay for the facility.

 Carolina Family Estate Planning’s team of experienced elder law attorneys is ready to help you create a personalized senior estate plan.
 Please call our office at (919) 899-2606 or schedule a free case assessment via our website.